Skip to main content

 Smartland Energy's Perspective

-As behind-the-meter power needs escalate, particularly across AI linked infrastructure and grid stressed regions, Smartland Energy is actively evaluating project sites in zones like Tazewell County, VA, where regulatory flexibility and resource access align.
+As behind-the-meter power needs escalate - particularly across AI-linked infrastructure and grid-stressed regions - Smartland Energy is actively evaluating project sites in zones like Tazewell County, VA, where regulatory flexibility and resource access align.